moondance-labs/tanssi-docs/builders/deploy-manage/dapp/deploy.md

 ![Upload a custom raw specification file to the Tanssi dApp.](/images/builders/deploy-manage/dapp/deploy/deploy-6.png)

+!!! note
+    The file limit for a raw chain should not exceed 2Mb

 ## Reserve your Appchain ID {: #reserve-appchain-id }

 If you haven't already done so, you'll need to reserve your Appchain ID, which will be required to register your Appchain on the relay chain and function within the Polkadot ecosystem.